1960-1979 Timeline

 1968

-The Francis family build and open the Beechworth Motor Inn – Beechworth’s first purpose-built motel – at 54 Sydney Road, on land previously owned by the Le Couteur family, dating back to 1853.
-The property features 10 motel rooms (below) and still operates today.
+Jim and Gwenda Francis build and open The Golden Horseshoe Motel – Beechworth’s first purpose-built motel – at 54 Sydney Road, on 1.5 acres of land previously owned by the Le Couteur family, dating back to 1853.
+Quickly renamed the Beechworth Motor Inn, the property – constructed by local builder Graham Aherns – features 10 motel rooms (below) and still operates today.

 1968

 The Apex Club of Beechworth is established.
-They hold regular meetings at Regency House on Loch Street.
+They hold regular meetings at Regency House on Loch Street (below).

 1968 – Jun